ArturMiguel/twitter-scraper/README.md

 ## Disclaimer

-This is a test repository for personal use, all content collected from Twitter is public and accessed by any user, i just automated this process.
+This is a test repository for personal use, all content collected from "X" is public and accessed by any user, i just automated this process.

-If you want to use Twitter services commercially or professionally, i recommend the official Twitter API https://developer.twitter.com/en/docs/twitter-api.
+If you want to use "X" services commercially or professionally, i recommend the official X API https://developer.x.com/en/docs/x-api.

 ## License